doctorfree/MusicPlayerPlus/beets/README.md

 the above unknown album by artist John Doe: `beet info -l 'John Doe'`.

-Find and review all albums in the music library with folders containing 'Unknown Album`.
+Find and review all albums in the music library with folders containing `Unknown Album` with the command `beet list -a 'Unknown Album'` or by listing the folders in the music library itself with a command like `ls -d "/path/to/music_library/*/*Unknown Album*"`.

 Often a simple interactive re-import of these folders can be performed to properly identify them.
 Using the above unknown album as an example, to perform an interactive re-import of this unknown album:

 ```
 beet import "$HOME/Music/John Doe/*Unknown Album*"